PoisotLab/ms_network_prediction/manuscript.md

 and size are driving the rest of the structural properties of ecological networks [@Poisot2014WheEco; @Dunne2002FooStr; @Riede2010ScaFoo].

-On a lower level, species turnover in space obviously results in changes in the composition of ecological networks.
+On a lower level, species turnover in space results in changes in the composition of ecological networks.
 But, this is not the only reason networks composition varies [@Poisot2015BeySpe].
 Intraspecific variations can result in interaction turnovers without changes in species composition